 I occasionally take on copy editing, proof reading, dialogue checking for period British slang, formatting, advising on self-publishing, producing for digital and print, providing ISBNs, setting up a web site...

-I was born and went to school in Cheshire.
-I took a 4 year honours degree, 2.1 in English Literature and Education, at Chester College (now the University of Chester) and moved to Cumbria in 1975.
+I was born in Cheshire and went to school there and to university in Chester.
+I moved to Cumbria in 1975.
 Since then I've lived up here with my husband.
 To begin with we had a little house in Shap (just as well we both like Weather) then in 1983 we moved to what he calls "a very small hamlet at the end of the world."
-We have a grown-up married daughter and a son, lost a much-loved granddaughter to cancer shortly before her 6th birthday, and now have a red-headed grandson with a permanent grin and (predictably) a liking for the open air and Fell ponies.
+We have a grown-up married daughter and a son, lost a much-loved granddaughter to cancer shortly before her 6th birthday, and now have one red-headed and one blond grandson both with permanent grins and (predictably) a liking for the open air and Fell ponies.

 So I brought up a family.
 In between times I designed embroidery canvases, painted murals and wrote poetry and sang in choirs and amateur operatics.
-For 14 years I made competition driving harness for horses and ponies, and farmed at Daw Bank.
-I was a regular contributor to Carriage Driving Magazine, was a cartoonist and wrote for the pony magazine Going Native until its closure in 1995 and still contribute occasionally to its successor Native Pony.
+For 14 years I made competition driving harness for horses and ponies while we farmed at Daw Bank.
+I was a regular contributor to Carriage Driving Magazine, was a cartoonist and wrote for the pony magazine Going Native until its closure in 1995 after which I contributed to its successor Native Pony.

 Luke Casey and Dales Diary interviewed me in 2007 about Hoofprints in Eden and an interview by Dylan Winter for BBC Radio 4's "Rare Steeds" is archived here (that's my Fell mare Ruby pulling us both in the carriage).

 Article in the Cumberland & Westmorland Herald Monday, 08 October 2012